franciscop/react-test/src/methods/closest/readme.md

 ### .closest()

-Find the first ancestor that matches the selector for each node.
-Inspired by [UmbrellaJS's .closest()](https://umbrellajs.com/documentation#closest)
+Find the first ancestor that matches the selector for each element:

 ```js
 .closest(selector: string)